AdobeDocs/workfront.en/help/classic/documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc.md

    >
    >![](assets/doc-name-cant-be-changed.png)

-## Comment&nbsp;on a Workfront document from an Adobe application
+## Comment&nbsp;on a Workfront document from an Adobe application {#comment-on-a-workfront-document-from-an-adobe-application}

 You can add comments directly to a Workfront document within an Adobe application.
 In Workfront, your comments display in the document's Updates area and the Updates area for the Workfront item where the document is saved.&nbsp;